gift-surg/GIFT-Grab/doc/py-api.md

 # What is NOT available or different in Python

 * Copy constructors are not available.
 * `VideoFrame::data()` is exposed only when installing GIFT-Grab with NumPy support.
+This function can be used to access video data as NumPy arrays.
 * C++ exceptions are mapped to Python built-in exceptions
   * The following exceptions map to `RuntimeError`:
      * `BasicException`